civicrm/civicrm-user-guide/docs/contributions/reports-and-analysis.md

 organisation and thank them as a whole, or see the contributions made by a particularly active family.
-These reports will also include any donations that are attached to the organisation or household record, for example a donation made by the organisation after an collective office fundraising event.
+These reports will also include any donations that are attached to the organisation or household record, for example a donation made by the organisation after a collective office fundraising event.

 The **top donors report** provides a list of the top donors during a time